matrixhacker/BetterSpawners/README.md

 <ul>
     <li>Mine spawners with any tool enchanted with silk touch.</li>
     <li>Clear a spawner's monster by using a specific item on it.</li>
-    <li>Once cleared a spawner will begin spawning the next mob to die within 2 blocks of it, if that mob spawnable.</li>
+    <li>Once cleared a spawner will begin spawning the next mob to die within a configured radius of it, if that mob is spawnable.</li>
     <li>The item used to clear a spawner is configurable.</li>
     <li>The mobs a spawner can be set to spawn are configurable.</li>
+    <li>The silktouch enchanted tools that may be used to mine a spawner are configurable.</li>
+    <li>The radius around a blank spawner in which a mob's death will cause the spawner to spawn it is configurable.</li>
 </ul>

 ## Setup